eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 will ask the User for permission to connect to the Wallet Unit.
 If the User allows this, the Relying Party Instance sends an OpenID4VP-compliant presentation request to the browser over the Digital Credentials API.
-The web browser, in collaboration with the device OS, forwards this request to the Wallet Unit, using the WI-platform API described above.
-If there are multiple Wallet Units present on the User device, the browser and the device OS will determine to which of these the request will be forwarded, possibly after consulting the User.
-The Wallet Instance will process the presentation request and, after requesting approval from the User, will return the requested attributes in encrypted format to the browser.
+The browser, in collaboration with the device OS, forwards this request to the Wallet Instance, using the WI-platform API described above.
+If there are multiple Wallet Instances present on the User device, the browser and the device OS will determine to which of these the request will be forwarded, possibly after consulting the User.
+The selected Wallet Unit will process the presentation request and, after requesting approval from the User, will return the requested attributes in encrypted format to the browser.
 The browser will forward the response to the remote Relying Party Instance.